Underground Railroad Trail Through Godfrey And Alton

 Commemorate the heritage and black history of the Alton region with a tour along the "Alton Route" of the Underground Railroad.
 There were no railroad tracks or trains present, just the sounds of the footsteps of runaway slaves escaping to their freedom along the tunnels of the Underground Railroad.
 Located in the free state of Illinois, Alton's riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern U.S. Buried beneath the streets of Alton, remnants of this period in history still exist.
 There are more than nine Underground Railroad sites located throughout the region.

-Click here to make reservations.
+Click here to see full shuttle tour schedule & to make reservations.

 Underground Railroad in the Alton region by Heidi Glaus of KSDK (Channel 5).

 Underground Railroad Sites

 The Alton Museum of History and Art, located on College Avenue in Alton, also pays tribute to the past African-American church, school and community leaders who lived and did remarkable things all around Alton, Illinois.
 Actual photos of the Railroad's basement hideaways are preserved in glass cases.
 Guests to the museum can also see a message quilt, which was used to signal safe homes.

 The Old Rock House was the site of the Anti-Slavery Society and a station on the railroad.
 At the Enos Apartments underground tunnels exist 15 feet below 3rd Street and resemble Roman catacombs.
 The building played a crucial role during the Civil War as an Underground Railroad stop.
 The basement contains a sealed tunnel that reportedly was the passageway to hidden rooms where slaves rested during the day before traveling at night to the next safe house.

 MORE: LEARN ABOUT ALTON'S TIES TO THE CIVIL WAR & LINCOLN